XiaoshiZ/ysmiles.com/_posts/2017-03-02-Zero-Dimensional-Organic-Tin-Halide-Perovskites.md

 ```
 Dear Dr. XXX,

 Thanks for replying me and sharing your thoughts.
 I never claim that anything belongs to me.
 Also I am not kidding, the last email is a formal request.
 If you think I don't deserve that, I am OK and have nothing to complain to you.

 I won't sent anymore email.
 Sorry for the bothering.

 Best regards,
 YYY
 ```

+Note here that I am OK only with how does he thought of me.
+I am not OK at all about what happened.

 [paperlink](https://arxiv.org/abs/1702.07200)